-TOSHIBA Display Utility
+TOSHIBA Display Utility TOSHIBA Display Utility includes Resolution+ settings.

-TOSHIBA Display Utility includes Desktop Text Size utility, Split Screen utility, or Resolution+ settings.
-Desktop Text Size allows you to make the text size bigger or smaller on the desktop according to your usage and favorite.
-You can change the text size on the display and on the title bar of windows by changing the scaling of the text size.
-When the scaling is smaller, more information appears on the display simultaneously but the text size becomes smaller.
-When the scaling is larger, less information appears on the display simultaneously but the text size becomes larger.
-You can install Split Screen utility by yourself.
-Split Screen utility enables you to create multiple display zones on a screen and to fit the active windows to within those zones.

 Resolution+ is an image processor that performs high-quality image enhancements such as Color Correction and Sharpness on video playbacks.
-This feature is only provided with some models.

-To access this utility, click Display Utility under TOSHIBA group in the Apps view.
+This utility is only provided with some models.
+To access this utility, click Display Utility under TOSHIBA group in All apps .
 For details on this utility, see the help file.

-TOSHIBA Password Utility

-This utility allows you to set a password in order to restrict access to the computer.

-To access this utility, click Password Utility under TOSHIBA group in the Apps view.

-TOSHIBA System Settings

-This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.

-To access this utility, click System Settings under TOSHIBA group in the Apps view.

-CyberLink PowerDVD for TOSHIBA

-This software is provided for playback of DVD Video.
-To access this utility, click CyberLink PowerDVD for TOSHIBA in the Apps view.
+TOSHIBA Password Utility This utility allows you to set a password in order to restrict access to the computer.
+To access this utility, click Password Utility under TOSHIBA group in All apps .
+TOSHIBA System Settings This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
+To access this utility, click System Settings under TOSHIBA group in All apps .
+CyberLink PowerDVD for TOSHIBA This software is provided for playback of DVD Video.
+To access this utility, click CyberLink PowerDVD for TOSHIBA under TOSHIBA group in All apps .
 For details on how to use CyberLink PowerDVD for TOSHIBA, see the help file.